jake-stewart/multicursor.nvim/readme.md

 --- @return Cursor[]
 function CursorContext:getCursors()

+--- Clones and returns the main cursor
+--- This is the same as doing ctx:mainCursor():clone()
+--- @return Cursor
+function CursorContext:addCursor()

 --- Util which executes callback for each cursor, sorted by their position.
 --- @param callback fun(cursor: Cursor, i: integer, t: Cursor[]): boolean | nil function CursorContext:forEachCursor(callback)